 Why are people exploring alternatives to Earnin

 Earnin is a solid app if you need fast access to your paycheck.
 But it stops there.
-If you’re trying to improve your overall money life — credit, budgeting, saving, investing — you may want more.
+If you’re trying to improve your overall money life, from credit, budgeting, saving to investing.

 Apps like MoneyLion offer early paycheck access too (up to 2 days early4), but they also give you tools to help grow.